Transformation

 The concept behind many of those original Takara toys was that they were mecha operated by drivers.
 Design focused on depicting vehicles and other machines (alt-modes) accurately.
 The robot modes in contrast were more abstract - after all a robot can look like anything.
 As The Transformers however they were re-cast by Hasbro as sentient robotic aliens.
 They contracted Marvel Comics to develop storyline and characters.
 Animation models (templates providing guidance to animators) simplified and humanized the robot modes.
 The cartoon robots and the toy robots looked different from each other but kids were okay with that and the cartoon made the toys into a craze.

-There were only so many original Japanese designs and by the third annual catalogue they needed more to maintain sales.
+There were only so many original designs and by the third annual catalogue they needed more to maintain sales.
 With new designs came a new methodology.
 Now animation models from the cartoon movie (1986) preceded toy design and the focus was for the toys to more accurately match those robot modes.
-In compensation for this the alt-modes were now more abstract and took the form of 'futuristic' vehicles.
+In compensation for this the alt-modes were now more abstract and took the form of futuristic vehicles.
 As a youth I accepted that only one mode or the other in a toy would be realistic.
 I had a preference for the robot mode to be more abstract and even valued 'kibbling' (blatant machine-parts hanging off the robot body) as a key part of the distinctive Transformers look.
 I suspect a lot of kids felt similarly.
 But some children of the 80s have grown into the adult collectors of today and they are a lot more fussy.

 Technical Generations

 My favourite kind of transformation is one that is elegant rather than complicated.
 It needs a few inventive and non-intuitive twists (like the hip swivel or the head-chest switch) within an otherwise simpler sequence of moves.
-An extra set of windows is a nasty bit of misdirection for those who regard Transformers as puzzles for them to solve.
+An extra set of windows is a nasty bit of misdirection for those who regard Transformers as puzzles.
 Another development that I feel complicates transformation is the expectation of articulation.
 Robots that can assume a range of poses because of more joints can become more difficult to transform because of all that extra movement.
 A specific set of steps now have a significantly larger number of incremental movements between them.

-I must admit that ball-and-socket joints are cool and allow for greater durability as well as posing.
+I admit that ball-and-socket joints are cool and allow for greater durability as well as posing.
 Limbs that come off can now be snapped back in.
 In the older toys if a limb came off then your Transformer was broken.
 On the other hand it took a bit of force to do that and even as a kid I was careful.
 And while I love a lot of the original toys I also admit that the capacity to develop finer models has improved.
 They can now pack more precise designs into toys of a given size.
-However these finer designs demand more precision manufacturing and I feel the execution often falls short of intensions.
+However these finer designs demand more precision manufacturing and the execution often falls short of intensions.
 Tabs that are supposed to fit securely here-and-there only sometimes work as well as they should.

 Gender

 How can non-biological constructs have sex characteristics?
 It was always a difficult question to answer in-story.
-Now however we are becoming accustomed to distinguishing biological 'sex' from cultural 'gender'.
+Now however we are becoming accustomed to distinguishing biological sex from cultural gender.
 This concept allows me to say that Transformers can have gender identity even if they are sexless.
 And this kind of thinking is nothing new.
 Theology has ventured this for gods and goddesses since ancient times.
 Likewise we have a tendency to playfully gender our favourite vehicles.

 Collectability